RISE Sleep Tracker

 How to survive on 5 hours of sleep?

-If you need to survive on 5 hours of sleep, try to live in sync with your circadian rhythm and get more sleep through naps, if possible, to minimize the effects of the sleep deprivation.
+If you need to survive on five hours of sleep, try to keep a regular sleep schedule and get more sleep from naps, if possible, to minimize the effects of the sleep deprivation.
 Get bright light, drink coffee (not too close to bedtime), exercise, and take a cold shower to boost your energy levels.

 I only sleep 4-5 hours a night

-If you only sleep for 4-5 hours a night, you may have a sleep disorder like insomnia or sleep apnea.
-Poor sleep hygiene — like getting late-night bright light, eating large meals before bed, or drinking coffee too late in the day — may also keep you up past bedtime.
+If you only sleep for four to five hours a night, you may have a sleep disorder like insomnia or sleep apnea.
+Bad sleep habits — like getting bright light, eating large meals, or drinking coffee or alcohol too late in the day — may also make it hard to fall and stay asleep.

 Sleep Debt